 Visitors also have to prove they have health insurance to cover potential medical expenses related to treatment of the virus and remain in an approved location for at least 10 days.

 Antigua and Barbuda

 Antigua and Barbuda opened its borders on June 1 in a phased plan that included reopening the international airport, according to the government.
-Visitors are required to take a COVID-19 test 48 hours prior to arrival and be able to present documentation of negative results.
-Visitors are also required to wear a mask in all public places.
+Visitors 12 years old and older are required to arrive with a negative COVID-19 RT-PCR test from within seven days of their flight, according to the U.S. Embassy in Barbados, the Eastern Caribbean, and the OECS.

 The island, which started reopening outdoor restaurants on May 25, has a cleaning and hygiene certification program for tourism-related businesses focusing on things like plexiglass barriers at desks.